artcodespace/alunturner/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on making this readme look nice...I haven't got very far as you can see.
-This will actually be a portfolio at somepoint in the future.
+This will actually be a portfolio at some point in the future.
 - 🌱 [I’m currently learning](https://frontendmasters.com/u/alunTurner/): ...React and Typescript - Steve Kinney (Frontend Masters)
   -  (recently finished)
   -  TS Fundamentals V3, Intermediate TS, Making TS stick - Mike North is the man (Frontend Masters)